Research from the Center for the Study of Social Policy suggests that the following Community Conditions nurture strong families:

 Opiod Deaths graph

-Research on California Communities shows that increases in community level prescription opioid overdoses are associated with increases in child maltreatment and child injuries.
+Research on California Communities shows that increases in community level prescription opioid overdoses are associated with increases in child abuse and neglect and child injuries.
 Communities with higher rates of non-medical prescription opioid use may experience greater levels of child harms.

 Social Isolation & Marginalization